sc-forks/solidity-coverage/docs/faq.md

 ### Running on windows

-Since `v0.2.6` it's possible to produce a report on Windows (thanks to [@phiferd](https://github.com/phiferd), who also maintains their own fork windows-compatible fork of solidity-coverage with other useful improvements).
+Since `v0.2.6` it's possible to produce a report on Windows (thanks to [@phiferd](https://github.com/phiferd), who also maintains their own windows-compatible fork of solidity-coverage with other useful improvements).
 However, problems remain with the tool's internal launch of `testrpc-sc` so you should create a `.solcover.js` config file in your root directory and set the `norpc` option to `true`.
 Then follow the directions below for launching `testrpc-sc` on its own from the command line before running `solidity-coverage` itself.